Retirement Planning Calculator with Pensions

 Input Your Annual Rate of Return

-Enter the anticipated average annual percentage return on your remaining retirement savings.
-A realistic return, often 4-6%, is important for accurate projections.
+Enter the expected annual percentage return on your retirement savings.
+A realistic return is often 4-6%.

 4. 4